Susan Kolb: Biography

-She left the Air Force 1988 as a Major and moved to Atlanta, Georgia.
-She joined a private medical practice in plastic surgery where she practiced for two years.
+She left the Air Force in 1988 and moved to Atlanta, Georgia and joined a private medical practice.
 In 1990, she left her medical practice for six months to study spiritual medicine.
-When she returned to medicine, she incorporated holistic treatment methods.
-In 1995, she established Plastikos Surgery Center, where she incorporated several disciplines of holistic medicine including energy medicine, vibrational medicine and spiritual healing.
+In 1995, she established Plastikos Surgery Center, where she used holistic treatment methods.
 In 1998, she founded Millennium Healthcare to address a broader range of medical conditions.
-In 1999, she established Avatar Cancer Center to treat cancer and serious viral illnesses with integrative techniques.
+In 1999, she established Avatar Cancer Center to treat cancer and serious viral illnesses.

 Breast implant controversy

-In the 1990s, hundreds of thousands of women filed claims in lawsuits against breast implant manufacturing companies, asserting that they had been injured from silicone breast implants.
-Juries awarded a series of multimillion-dollar settlements to women with symptoms of systemic immune disorder, connective tissue diseases or neurological disorders.
-A class action settlement of $4.25 billion, the largest in U.S. history, resulted in Dow Corning filing for bankruptcy.

 In 1996, Kolb wrote "Doctor, Are You Listening?", an article outlining the symptoms of silicone implant disease.
 The article was published on various Internet sites, and her practice became known to women seeking treatment for silicone-related conditions.
 Many women complained that their health concerns were often dismissed or denied by the other doctors.
 In 2010, she documented her treatment of women with breast implant disease in her book The Naked Truth about Implants: From Harm to Healing.
 The book includes a detailed history of the implant controversy and a review of the major research into complications of breast implants.
 Dr. Douglas Shanklin, Emeritus Professor of Pathology, Laboratory Medicine, and Obstetrics and Gynecology, who along with Dr. David L. Smalley, published most of the pertinent research in silicone biochemistry, wrote the foreword.
 The book outlines Kolb's treatment protocols and includes stories contributed by seven of her patients, as well as her own.